olets/zsh-abbr-v5-docs/docs/essential-commands.md

 ## Ditch aliases

 Find you **prefer abbreviations to aliases**? zsh-abbr makes it easy to create abbreviations from your aliases.
-The aliases are left **untouched** so you can still use them when you want to… or delete them!
+The aliases are left **untouched**, so you can still use them when you want to… or delete them!

 zsh-abbr has support for importing both [**zsh** aliases](https://zsh.sourceforge.io/Intro/intro_8.html) and [**Git** aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).
 See